 In this tab, you add the physical details of the product and choose whether you want to allow ratings and reviews of the products.
 Also, change the settings for Display – for the shop and the product, Inventory – for managing the stock, and finally for the Downloadable products.

 This tab will only be visible to you if you have checked the Enable taxes checkbox in the general settings.
-Here, you can change and set the Tax options, Standard rates, Reduced rate rates, and Zero rate rate.
-You can check out How to Set up Tax & Tax Rate in WooCommerce
+Here, you can change and set the Tax options, Standard rates, Reduced rate rates, and Zero rate.
+You can read more about how to set up tax and tax rates in WooCommerce in this article.

 In the Checkout options, change the settings for the checkout pages and the payments options that you selected.

-This is where you have the settings for your and your users’ accounts.
+On this page, you can manage the settings for you and your users’ accounts.

 In this tab, you can enable the REST API, create keys and Webhooks.